Sudanese Prime Minister is released and resumes his post almost 1 month after military coup | World

 Thousands of people took to the streets of the capital Khartoum and the neighboring city of Omdurman to protest on the day of the coup, blocking roads and burning tires, while security forces used tear gas to disperse them.

-But protests continued, and the military expanded its crackdown, using live ammunition and killing at least 40 people in nearly a month of demonstrations.
+Protests continued, and the military expanded the crackdown, using live ammunition and killing at least 40 people in nearly a month.

 protests against the agreement

-Despite Sunday’s agreement, people left in cities across the country to continue protesting.
-Several civil society organizations have rejected the pact as they want a government without the military.
+Despite Sunday’s agreement, people continued to leave in cities across the country and continued to protest.
+Several civil society organizations have rejected the pact and advocated a government without the military.

 Sudanese protest against political agreement after military coup that interrupted the country’s fragile transition to democracy, in the capital Khartoum, on November 21, 2021 — Photo: Marwan Ali/AP

+A 16-year-old boy died after being shot in the head by security forces in Omdurman, a city neighboring the capital Khartoum, the Central Committee of Sudanese Doctors said in a statement.

-The crowd gathered in front of the presidential palace, where the agreement was signed, and security forces reacted in Khartoum, hurling tear gas to disperse the protesters.
+The crowd gathered in front of the presidential palace in Khartoum, where the agreement was signed, and security forces responded by hurling tear gas to disperse the protesters.
+According to the Reuters news agency, some were chanting: “Hamdok has sold the revolution”.

 The prime minister who returned to power defended the agreement and stated that it aims to restore democratic transition in the country and end bloodshed.